mandalujjal/mandalujjal.github.io/_publications/2025-06-08-paper-title-number-5.md

 #citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---

-The frequency domain optoacoustic (OA) wave equation is inherently inhomogeneous.
-The first inho-mogeneous term arises because of the OA effect (ie, conversion of optical energy into acoustical energy).
-The second term appears due to sound-speed mismatch between the source and the ambient medium.
-The conventional Green’s function method works well in absence of the second term (ie, acoustically homoge-neous source).
-Recently, it has been shown that a modified Green’s function (MGF) approach provides faithful solution to the OA wave equation for an acoustically inhomogeneous source.
-Herein, we employ the MGF technique for accurate estimation of the OA spectra for normal and pathological red blood cells (RBCs).
-The shapes in 2D mimicking normal RBC, stomatocyte and echinocyte (with six equidistant identical spicules) were simulated (with constant area≈ 16.5 µm 2) and subsequently, the …

 <img width="1268" height="937" alt="c1" src="https://github.com/user-attachments/assets/7d770de6-0ca8-4c3e-94b9-29553595fda9" />